The Ballad of Tam Lin

 She dropped it right into the well.

-As the searing metal hit the water, a thick cloud of steam whooshed up.
+As the searing metal hit the water a cloud of steam whooshed up.
 There was a sound like the trunk of a great tree splitting, and, as all assembled watched, the Queen of Fairies staggered, as if struck, and for the first time the fairies of the court saw a flicker of pain on her face.
-The steam cloud cleared away.
+The steam cleared away.
 At first nothing happened.
 Then, a hand appeared over the side of the well.
 Then two.
 Then, naked, wet, bedraggled, and sore, Tam Lin pulled himself out of the well and flopped onto the ground.
+"Well?" said Janet.

 "Yes, a well," said Tam Lin.